Cloth Interactive Transformer for Virtual Try-On: Cloth Interactive Transformer

-\textbf{Interactive Transformer II} is highlighted in the bottom area of Fig.~\ref{fig:key-parts}.
-Similarly to Interactive-Transformer I, the Interactive Transformer II is also constructed by using normal single-modal and cross-modal Transformer encoders.
-However, with Interactive-Transformer II, the number of normal single-modal transformer encoders is increased to three and consequently, the number of cross-modal Transformer encoders is increased to six.
-Given three kinds of input feature $X_{p}$, $X_{\hat{c}}$, and $X_{\hat{cm}}$, after feeding them to their corresponding normal single-modal Transformer encoder, we obtain $X_{p}^{'}$, $X_{\hat{c}}^{'}$, and $X_{\hat{cm}}^{'}$ respectively.
+\textbf{Interactive Transformer II} is shown in the red dash box at the bottom area of Figure~\ref{fig:key-parts}.
+Similar to the Interactive-Transformer I, the Interactive Transformer II is also constructed by combining regular Transformer encoders and cross-modal Transformer encoders.